berkeley-stat243/stat243-fall-2021/howtos/accessingUnixCommandLine.md

 1. You can login to our various Linux servers and access a bash shell that way.
 Please see [http://statistics.berkeley.edu/computing/access](http://statistics.berkeley.edu/computing/access).

-2. You can also access a bash shell via the SCF JupyterHub interface; please see the JupyterLogin.md instructions.
+2. You can also access a bash shell via the SCF JupyterHub interface; please see the `accessingPython.md` instructions but when you click on `New`, choose `Terminal`.
 This is very similar to the DataHub functionality discussed above.